TL (missile)

 The Tianlei (TL; 天雷 (Sky Thunder)) is a series of Chinese air-to-ground missile developed by China Aerospace Science and Technology Corporation (CASC).
 Designed to be fire-and-forget with man-in-the-loop capability, it can be carried by unmanned aerial vehicles (UAVs), helicopters, and fixed-wing aircraft.
 It can provide precision attacks on fixed and slow-moving targets.

 TL-1

 Developed by the China Aerospace Science and Technology Corporation (CASC) 4th Academy, the Tianlei-1 is a compact air-to-surface guided missile designed for integrated reconnaissance and strike.
 It can be mounted on drones and helicopters, targeting fixed or slow-moving targets such as tanks, light armored vehicles, radars, field command structures, and small naval vessels.

 TL-2

 TL-2 is a lightweight missile or guided rocket, tailored to be carried by unmanned aerial vehicles (UAV) and helicopters.
 It features laser guidance, lightweight construction, compact dimensions, and is capable of targeting armored vehicles, fortifications, and personnel targets.
+Although the TL-2 has an airframe similar to that of 90 mm (3.5 in) guided rockets, such as the Chinese Tianjian or American Direct Attack Guided Rocket (DAGR), it has a much larger off-boresight launch angle and maneuverability than regular guided rockets because drone-launching requirements dictate its design.
+It can be equipped with small reconnaissance drones, such as the Aisheng ASN-206 and Aisheng ASN-209.
+For an artillery reconnaissance drone like the ASN-206, the TL-2 allows increased operational flexibility where the drone could engage critical targets during the reconnaissance or conduct follow-up strikes during the battle damage assessment.